 Frenuloplasty Compared to Circumcision

 These are distinct procedures.
-Frenuloplasty targets only the frenulum, preserving the foreskin.
+Frenuloplasty targets only the frenulum and preserves the foreskin.
 Circumcision removes the entire foreskin.
-The choice depends on whether the problem is solely with the frenulum or involves the foreskin more broadly.
+The right choice depends on whether the problem is confined to the frenulum or involves the foreskin more broadly.

 It's useful to clarify the difference when patients ask about circumcision or frenuloplasty.